Tips to improve customer delight with knowledge base software

 - Describe the step-by-step process to resolving the issue

-- Describe the resolution so the customer knows what success should look like when everything is back to normal.
+- Describe the resolution so the customer knows what success should look like when everything is back to normal

-- Include relevant images and videos, or link to other articles and multimedia content that supports your knowledge base articles.
+- Include relevant images and videos, or link to other articles and multimedia content that supports your knowledge base articles

-Since software and hardware can be temperamental, your support fixes aren’t going to work for all of your customers.
+Since software and hardware can be janky and temperamental, your support fixes aren’t going to work for all of your customers.
 At the end of your content, include bold calls to action that will let the customer submit a ticket to your support team if the article wasn’t helpful.
-Remember, the purpose here is to support and delight your customers – give them a streamlined experience.

-A documented content marketing strategy includes regular content audits to make sure content is fresh, relevant, and up to date.
-The same kind of audit should be done at least once per year so that your support articles always match up with the latest versions of your platform, software, hardware, etc. During this audit, reevaluate your analytics and customer support requests so you can address any gaps in your content strategy.
+The same kind of audit should be done at least once per year so that your support articles always match up with the latest versions of your platform, software, hardware, etc.

-It will take some additional time and cost, but your knowledge base software should be loaded up with content in a number of formats.
+For what it’s worth, it’ll take some additional time and cost, but your knowledge base software should be loaded up with content in a number of formats.
 Most people do just fine with reading and following instructions, but there’s a portion of your audience that learns best through other means.
-Put video tutorials on sites like YouTube and link them back to your knowledge base, include videos on the site, and put step by step image guides in place using screenshots.
-Not only does this help with optimization, it ensures that no matter how your audience is comfortable learning, they’ll have a good experience using your support services.